For biologists and engineers alike, the question of just how much force a snake can exert has long been of interest.

 Reticulated pythons are one of the world’s largest snakes, averaging between 10 to 20 feet long.
-While these ambush hunters typically hunt chickens, ducks, rats, and domestic cats, dogs, and pigs, using constriction to kill their prey, there have also been known cases of human attacks as well.
+While these ambush hunters typically hunt chickens, ducks, rats, domestic cats, dogs, and pigs, there have been cases of human attacks as well.
 When one such attack occurred recently on an Indonesian field worker, ICON films wanted to know just how much force reticulated pythons exert during constriction—and they wanted to film the answer live.

 • Recreate a hydraulic system with light-weight equipment